ravikandhadai/swift/Logging/ImprovingOSLogForSwift.md

 In this section, we clarify what this means and explain how this is achieved in the implementations shown above.

-An important requirement of the logging system is that the format string passed to the C ABIs should be a static string i.e, a literal in the compiled binary.
+An important requirement of the logging system is that the format string passed to the C ABIs should be a literal in the compiled binary.
 (This is primarily a privacy requirement, as static strings cannot be constructed out of potential sensitive, dynamic values.
-However, this also improves efficiency as static strings can be extracted from the binary and need not be copied/stored.)
+However, this also improves efficiency as static strings can be extracted from the binary and need not be copied.)
 Another requirement is that the size of the byte buffer should be within a predefined limit.

 These restrictions imply that the format string and the buffer size must be inferred at compile time.